jay61439476/web-stress-simulator/README.md

 * http://localhost:8080/web-stress-simulator-1.0.0/delay?time=30000 - causes a request to last 30 seconds.
 During that time no CPU resources are spent, simulating slow or hung backend calls
 * http://localhost:8080/web-stress-simulator-1.0.0/delay?time=3000&random=true - causes a request to last, randomically, from 0 to 3 seconds
 * http://localhost:8080/web-stress-simulator-1.0.0/output?mbytes=3 - causes 3MB of random text data to be returned from the server
-* http://localhost:8080/web-stress-simulator-1.0.0/output?mbytes=3&time=60000 - the same as above, but now it will generate 3MB of data with a data rate of 50KB/s so that it will last 60 seconds to output the whole data.
+* http://localhost:8080/web-stress-simulator-1.0.0/output?mbytes=1&time=10000 - the same as above, but now it will generate 1MB of data with a data rate of 100KB/s so that it will last 60 seconds to output the whole data.
 It's usefull to test network appliances under slow connections conditions
+    * 这里`mbytes`转换为`KB`后必须小于`time`(毫秒)
 * http://localhost:8080/web-stress-simulator-1.0.0/delay?time=3000&random=true&http-status=500 - causes a request with random duration (0-3s) to return a response indicating an internal error

 Tips: